cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Expire games handler

-With the callbacks in place it is time to code the expiration properly.
+With the callbacks in place, it is time to code the expiration properly.
 In `ForfeitExpiredGames`, it is _simply_ a matter of looping through the FIFO, starting from the head, and handling games that are expired.
 You can stop at the first active game as all those that come after are also active, thanks to the careful updating of the FIFO.

 1. Prepare useful information: